liberland/laws/drafting/drafts/judical-process-law.md

 4. A court or higher court, where applicable, shall re-examine a judicial decision made and a judicial process presided by a partial judge, regardless of the procedural stage at which impartiality has been established.

 ### Article 18: Judicial Decisions
+#### Section 1: Consideration of Evidence
-1. In making judicial decisions, the judge shall consider each piece of evidence individually and in the context of how it was obtained and the statements it is supposed to support, relying solely on objective and known facts, irrespective of any formal rules of law.
+1. In rendering judicial decisions, the judge shall assess each piece of evidence individually, taking into account the manner in which it was obtained and the assertions it is intended to support.
+The judge shall rely exclusively on objective and established facts.
+2. There shall be no formal rules governing the interpretation or exclusion of evidence in the law: No legal provision shall be placed higher than the truth.
+Consequently, the judge shall always have the authority to earnestly evaluate the facts of the case and address them according to their best judgment.
+However, the judge shall be required to articulate the rationale for their decisions.

+#### Section 2: Form and Availability of Judicial Decisions
-2. A judicial decision may be made verbally or in writing.
-However, a written copy, signed and affirmed by the judge, shall always be made available at the judge's discretion or upon request by a party.
-When translation services are being used, simultaneous translations into other languages shall be provided in writing.
-The decision binds the court upon the judge's signature.
+1. A judicial decision may be delivered orally or in writing.
+Regardless of the form of delivery, a written copy of the decision, signed and certified by the judge, shall be made available at the judge's discretion or upon request by a party.
+In case of a difference between the oral and written version the written version shall take precedence.
+2. In cases where translation services are utilized, written translations into other languages shall be provided concurrently.
+The decision becomes binding upon the court once it is signed by the judge.

-### Article 19: Commencement of Civil Proceedings
+## Chapter 3: Commencement of Civil Proceedings

+### Article 19: Application
-A civil proceeding shall be initiated by the filing of an application by the applicant with the appropriate court.
+1. A civil proceeding shall be initiated by the filing of an application by the applicant with the appropriate court.
-The application shall set forth the relevant facts, legal basis for the claim, and the relief sought by the applicant.
+2. The application shall set forth the relevant facts, legal basis for the claim, and the relief sought by the applicant.

-### Article 20: Service of Process
+### Article 20: Issuance of Summons
 1. Upon the filing of an application, the court shall issue a summons or notice to the respondent or respondents, requiring them to appear and respond to the claim within a specified period.
 2. The summons or notice shall be served on the respondent in a manner prescribed by law or regulation, ensuring that they receive proper notice of the proceedings and an opportunity to defend themselves.

 ### Article 21: Pleadings and Motions
-Parties to a civil proceeding shall submit pleadings and motions in accordance with the rules and procedures established by the court or applicable law.
+1. Parties to a civil proceeding shall submit pleadings and motions in accordance with the rules and procedures established by the court or applicable law.
-Pleadings and motions shall be clear, concise, and set forth the parties' respective positions and arguments on the issues in dispute.
+2. Pleadings and motions shall be clear, concise, and set forth the parties' respective positions and arguments on the issues in dispute.

 ### Article 22: Discovery and Evidence
 1. Parties to a civil proceeding shall be entitled to conduct discovery and obtain evidence in a manner prescribed by the rules of the court or applicable law.